ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 ---
 category: framework-deep-dive
 ---
 # Event system

 {@link module:utils/emittermixin~Emitter Emitters} are objects that can fire events.
 They also provide means to listen to other emitters' events.

-Emitters are heavily used in the {@link framework/guides/architecture/editing-engine#conversion conversion}, {@link framework/guides/architecture/editing-engine#observers Observers} and are a base for the {@link framework/guides/deep-dive/observables Observables}.
+Emitters are heavily used throughout the entire editor architecture.
+They are the building blocks for mechanisms such as {@link framework/guides/deep-dive/observables observables}, {@link framework/guides/architecture/editing-engine#observers engine's view observers}, and {@link framework/guides/architecture/editing-engine#conversion conversion}.

-Any class can become an event emitter; all you need to do is mix the {@link module:utils/emittermixin~EmitterMixin} into it:
+Any class can become an event emitter.
+All you need to do is mix the {@link module:utils/emittermixin~EmitterMixin} into it:

 ```js
 import EmitterMixin from '@ckeditor/ckeditor5-utils/src/emittermixin';